pages-themes/cayman/README.md

+### :construction:
+This gem version of the Cayman theme is still under construction.
+Expect changes in directories, filenames, CSS styles, etc.

 # Cayman theme (gem-version)

-**Warning:** This gem version of the Cayman theme is under construction.
-Directories, filenames, CSS styles, etc are all likely to change.

 Cayman is a clean, responsive theme for [GitHub Pages](https://pages.github.com).
 This theme is available as an option if you use the [Automatic Page Generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator/) or you can copy the template and styles to use on your own.